amethystxne/amethystxne/README.md

-like a madman trying to stack a potato to a tower of onions
+a madman trying to stack two potatoes on the top of a tower of onions - all while trying to play a fiddle!